 These Growth Partner relationships are one of the five elements that make up the “content” of a Radical Mentoring group, along with Reading, Scripture Memory, Homework, and Prayer.
 Of these five, Growth Partners often get the least attention, both in the group and outside.
 So, what can you, as the mentor, do to emphasize these relationships?
 Keep reading for a few ideas.

 Mark Butler, a mentor in Atlanta, GA, has done a great job of giving prominence to Growth Partners in his mentoring groups.
 Upfront, Mark and his co-mentor set the expectation that each month the two growth partners should be doing more than meeting once.
 They should be talking to each other on the phone multiple times, texting regularly…really tracking with each other.
 And then to reinforce the importance of these relationships, during their mentoring meetings, Mark doesn’t ask each mentee how they’re doing, he asks each growth partner how the past month went for their counterpart.
 (This could be a separate meeting element or take place during “regrouping” time in the beginning.)

-Another mentor, Bill Bredemeier from Holland, MI, puts a different twist on the growth partner relationships.
-In addition to his full group meeting, Bill divides his mentees into subgroups.
+Another mentor, Barb from Holland, MI, puts a different twist on the growth partner relationships.
+In addition to her full group meeting, Barb divides her mentees into subgroups.
 And then the subgroups have to meet during the month as well.
-He assigns a leader for the group, whose job is to determine the meeting agenda.
+She assigns a leader for the group, whose job is to determine the meeting agenda.
 Usually, they talk about something relating to their monthly topic that probably won’t come up in the full group meeting, or they dive into a question that needs more unpacking than the normal meeting allows.
 Each month, the groups and the leaders rotate, so everyone gets the chance to interact with each other in a smaller setting